17 Foreign Language Speaking Activities That Simulate Real-world Conversation

 Ask the students to draw their scenes/tasks from the bowl.
-Depending on the skill level of your students, you can ask them to do the scene impromptu, that is, they perform as soon as they’re done reading what’s written on the paper.
+Depending on the skill level of your students, you can ask them to do the scene impromptu — they should perform as soon as they’re done reading what’s written on the paper.

 For beginners and intermediate students, it would be better if you give them a day or two to compose their lines or dialogue.
-Doing it this way, you give ample time for students to wrestle with the language, to research, to practice their lines over and over.
+Doing it this way, you give ample time for students to wrestle with the language, research and practice their lines over and over.

 5. Sing Me That Song